-Roza Hamta is a UK-based illustrator and graphic designer who has a bold, playful, millennial-inspired aesthetic which she’s applied to her creative business card designs to best show off her work.
+Roza Hamta is a UK-based illustrator and graphic designer who has a bold, playful, millennial-inspired aesthetic that she’s applied to her creative business card designs to best show off her work.

 4. Annie Yang

-Graphic designer and illustrator, Annie Yang has created a suite of business cards based on her freestyle black marker designs.
-Combined with bold primary colors and a Spot Gloss finish, she’s created little miniature artworks which set her apart from her peers at events and with clients.
+Graphic designer and illustrator, Annie Yang has created a suite of artistic business cards based on her freestyle black marker designs.
+Combined with bold primary colors and a Spot Gloss finish, she’s created little miniature business card artworks which set her apart from her peers at events and with clients.

 “To create my personal cards, I scribbled random black lines with strokes and colors – it was fun not knowing what the end result was going to be.
 Using Printfinity was great because it allowed me to add Spot Gloss on different areas of each card.
 I like how my logo catches the light, mimicking the flash of ink, and drawing people in to take a closer look.”